PureStorage-OpenConnect/pure-fa-openmetrics-exporter/README.md

   api_token: <api-tokenN>
 ```
 When the array token configuration file is used, the <kbd>array_id</kbd> key must be used as the <kbd>endpoint</kbd> argument for the scraped URL.

+For usage a usage example of how to use this feature with a Docker container, see Docker Usage Examples below.

 ### Scraping endpoints